ChrisChinchilla/Chip-Shop/README.md

 `hardwaretype`: If this is a product is it a _console_, _computer_ or _accessory_?

-`image`: If you want to supply an image, add it to the _assets/images/cards_ folder and link to it here in the format _cards/filename.filextension_.
+`image`: If you want to supply an image, add it to the _assets/images/cards_ folder and link to it here in the format _filename.filextension_.

 `imageattribution`: Name of person or company who the ownership of the image belongs to.